MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ## New Teams rollout schedule

 >[!Note]
->These schedules only apply if your organization has the **Usenew Teams client** setting to either:
+>These schedules only apply if your organization has set the **UseNew Teams client** setting to either:
 >- Microsoft controlled (the setting in the Teams Admin Center)  or
 >- Microsoft choice (if you are using PowerShell)
 >